How to Make Cardboard Tube Zoo Animals — Easy Step-by-Step Guide

 Tips & Troubleshooting

-- 1If your construction paper doesn't quite wrap around the tube, you can cut it into strips and glue them on vertically for a striped effect.
+- 1If your construction paper doesn't quite wrap around the tube perfectly, don't worry!
+You can cut it into vertical strips and glue them on side-by-side to create a unique striped or patterned effect on your animal's body.
+This is a great way to use up smaller scraps of paper too.

-- 3For more detailed features, like a giraffe's spots or a zebra's stripes, use the black marker to draw them directly onto the colored paper before gluing.
+- 3For more intricate details like a giraffe's spots or a zebra's stripes, it's often easiest to draw them directly onto the colored construction paper before you cut it out and glue it onto the tube.
+This gives you more control over the placement and precision of the patterns.

 Related Activities You Might Enjoy